trinajkenyon/stageright/README.md

 This language allows for comments when preceded by "//".
 Comments still count as lines in the program when considering jumps.
 Lines are separated by newlines.

+Due to the nature of the jump function (TAKE), a character '0' anywhere in a string will break functions that repeat strings in any way.

 | Instruction | Description |
 | ------ | ------ |
 | LINE | Read any amount of input from the user.
 It will be pushed one character at a time onto the stack unless preceded by "##". |